esriedel/Titanic/README.md

 # Titanic

 The data is from a beginning Kaggle competition to predict survivors of the famous Titanic disaster.
-Data of 2224 passengers is split into training and test data sets.
-The challenge is to develop of model from the training data set provided to predict who survived the Titanic disaster.
-This model is then used to predict whether a passenger survived in the test data set.
+On April 14, 1912, during its maiden voygage, the Titanic hit an iceberg and sank.
+Only 706 out of 2,240 passengers survived (31.5%).
+Data from a Kaggle competition is provided on 1,374 passengers, split between into training (n=892) and test (n=481) data sets.
+The survival status is only given with the training data.
+The challenge is to develop a model from this training set to predict who among the test data set would survive.

 ## Initial review of data